Q: But why do you keep so many?

 Q: Why don't you use flickr or something similar?

 A: I like my stuff -- it's simple, easy to work with, and doesn't shrink down the pictures smaller than I'd prefer.
 And album is simple yet rocks.
 Of course, the downside is that you can't add comments and do the other things that flickr or similar services let you do.
-I may work something out a some point ...
+I did once have a comment setup that linked to facebook, but it was almost never used and I disabled it.

 Q: Why are things so slow?